 Join us on Saturday, January 12 for the sixth concert of our 2018-2019 season.
-The distinguished young American pianist Hilda Huang will present a solo program that includes works by Bach and Beethoven.
+The award-winning young American pianist Hilda Huang will present a program of works by Bach and Beethoven.

 About the Artist

-Hilda Huang, a young musical prodigy from California, has the distinction of being the only pianist to have received top prizes in the Leipzig (2014), Würzburg (2010), and Tureck (2010) International Bach Competitions.
-She subsequently appeared in the documentary film Bach and Friends, and the Leipzig and Montreal Bach Festivals.
+Hilda Huang is an outstanding young pianist from northern California.
+She has the distinction of being the only pianist to have received top prizes in the Leipzig (2014), Würzburg (2010), and Tureck (2010) International Bach Competitions.
+She subsequently appeared in the documentary film Bach and Friends and the Leipzig and Montreal Bach Festivals.

 Huang made her orchestral and recording debut in 2008 under Erich Kunzel with the Cincinnati Pops (TELARC).
 She has performed at the Leipzig Gewandhaus, the Kennedy Center, Carnegie Hall and the Bach-Archiv Leipzig.
 In 2016, she appeared on BASF Ludwigshafen’s culture program as part of the Steinway Prizewinners’ Concert Network.

 Huang attended the Music@Menlo Chamber Music Institute as a Young Performer for six summers, and has since appeared as a Protégé Project young artist at Chamber Music Northwest and as a Steans Fellow at the Ravinia Festival.
 She was a 2013 U.S. Presidential Scholar in the Arts, was a Gold Award recipient from the National Foundation for the Advancement of the Arts’ YoungArts Week, and was named a 2008 Davidson Fellow by the Davidson Institute for Talent Development.